domainr/domainr-search-box/README.md

 * `npm install` to install dependencies
 * `gulp build` to build the code.
 * `gulp watch` to watch the code, building on changes.
+  * note: console output will appear when files are changed
 * `gulp` builds + watch, and runs the demo in a webpage.

 ### Publishing new versions